skiggety/skiggety-utils/README.md

       - TODO^22: TEST installers inside demo_in_docker (on both laptops)
       - TODO^22: TEST chbs inside demo_in_docker (on both laptops)
       - TODO^20: TEST 'review dev' inside demo_in_docker (on both laptops)
+  - TODO^18: while you're slowing down docker builds anyway, check for any other messing with the Dockerfile you shoul be doing
 - TODO^5: some tools for setting up information radiators
   - TODO^2: inforad (chrome extension?) information radiator
   - TODO: "playbot", a program that tunes in youtube livestreams, video meetings, watch later, podcasts and your personal dashboards, automatically.
 Great as an information radiator.